BrowserStackCE/browserstack-biometric-ios-csharp/README.md

-# browserstack-camera-injection-ios-csharp
+# browserstack-biometric-ios-csharp

-This repository demonstrates how to test the Camera Injection feature using Appium C# on BrowserStack App Automate.
+This repository demonstrates how to test the Biometric feature using Appium C# on BrowserStack App Automate.

 ### Requirements